 Mandatory changes come into effect on 1 April 2019 that will fundamentally change the VAT return system.
 You will no longer be able to submit returns through the government gateway and must use software that will allow digital submission to HMRC.
 These changes will mean that VAT returns starting on or after 1 April (no joke) will be subject to the new rules.

 The changes are referred to as ‘Making Tax Digital’ (MTD).
 It is a change designed to reduce tax errors and produce additional revenue of £1bn by 2020 for the Treasury.

 - Record and preserve digital records

 - Provide HMRC with information and returns from data held in those digital records, and

 - Receive information from HMRC via their Application Programming Interface (API) platform.

 The software must have digital links so that there is a record of the ‘digital journey’ of the data.
-HMRC are allowing a ‘soft landing’ on digital links with full requirements needed to be met by 31 March 2020.
+HMRC is allowing a ‘soft landing’ on digital links with full requirements needed to be met by 31 March 2020.
 This is a legal obligation.

 One important thing to bear in mind is the interaction with penalties for late submission and payment.
 These are based on a flat percentage of the tax due with no concept of proportionality.
-A recent case saw a penalty of £300k confirmed because the taxpayer paid one day late.
+A recent case saw a penalty of £300k confirmed – the taxpayer paid one day late.

 What steps should I take?